near/NEPs/specs/Standards/Sould Bound Token/README.md

 /// An event emitted when a recovery process succeeded to reassign SBT, usually due to account
 /// access loss.
 This action is usually requested by the owner, but executed by an issuer,
-/// and doesn't trigger Soul Transfer. type Recover {
+/// and doesn't trigger Soul Transfer.
+/// Must be emitted by an SBT registry. type Recover {
+  ctr: AccountId         // SBT Contract recovering the tokens
   old_owner: AccountId;  // current holder of the SBT
   new_owner: AccountId;  // destination account.
   tokens: []u64;  // list of token ids.